matt70iu/project-1-html-css-v3/README.md

 ### Content
-- All wording was written with the aim of encouraging the end user to make contact with the Dublin coding club.
+- All wording was written by the developer, with the aim of encouraging the end user to make contact with the Dublin coding club.
 Although club is obviously fictional, similar principles can be applied to many other aspects of site building when selling a product or service.
 - Social media icons contained in the footer were sourced from https://www.fontawsome.com.
 - Youtube Video sourced from youtube channel: https://www.youtube.com/c/deeplizard